nh2/u51/README.md

 Running and updating
 --------------------

-You have to set the `PYTHONPATH` in order for u51 to find Django (and it's own `settings.py`).
+You have to set the `PYTHONPATH` in order for u51 to find Django (and its own `settings.py`).

 Initialize/update the database:

 ```
+PYTHONPATH=/path/to/django/:vendor/django-templatetag-sugar/:../ python manage.py makemigrations pws
+PYTHONPATH=/path/to/django/:vendor/django-templatetag-sugar/:../ python manage.py makemigrations
-PYTHONPATH=/path/to/django:../ python manage.py syncdb
+PYTHONPATH=/path/to/django/:vendor/django-templatetag-sugar/:../ python manage.py migrate
 ```

 The above command may ask you to create users.